benchlab/Kepler/README.md

 `type`: the type of Object UUID. <br>
 `klob`: klobs are data related to the UUID.
 This could be the location of a file or more.
 Klob has its own structure.<br>
 `uni_key`: universal (public) key that is generated along with the Kepler Object UUID. <br>
+`nonce`: nonce related to the Kepler Account UUID.

 ### Kepler Account UID Attributes
 ***Attributes:*** <br>